osmcode/osmcode.github.io/_opl_file_format/01_introduction.md

 title: Introduction
 ---

-*This format is preliminary, it might change.
-Please send feedback if you use this format!*
+The OPL ("Object Per Line") format was created to allow easy access to and manipulation of OpenStreetMap data with typical UNIX command line tools such as `grep`, `sed`, and `awk`, or typical scripting languages such as Python, Ruby or Perl.
+It is also great for writing compact test cases.

-The OPL ("Object Per Line") format was created to allow easy access to and manipulation of OSM data with typical UNIX command line tools such as `grep`, `sed`, and `awk`.
-Each object is on its own line with a linefeed at the end.
+In an OPL file each OSM object is on its own line with a newline character at the end.
+Each line contains fields separated by spaces.

 This makes some ad-hoc OSM data manipulation easy to do, but it is not as fast as some specialized tool.